 2. Patient Encounters

-The flow for Patient Encounter was setup for the referred patients where they can undergo follow up tests with the respective practitioner in patient encounter and get confirmation on the diagnosis.
+The flow for Patient Encounter was set up for the referred patients where they can undergo follow-up tests with the respective practitioner in patient encounters and get confirmation on the diagnosis.

 3. Bulk Invoicing